Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What does the operation involve?

-The operation is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
+The procedure is usually performed under a general anaesthetic that sends you to sleep.
+However, different kinds of anaesthetics are possible.

-The operation usually takes about 30 minutes.
+The procedure usually takes about 30 minutes.
 Your surgeon will make a cut near your umbilicus.
-They will free up the 'hernial sac', place the contents back inside your abdomen and remove the hernial sac.
+They will free up the ‘hernial sac’, place the contents back inside your abdomen and remove the hernial sac.
 Your surgeon will close the weak spot with strong stitches or a synthetic mesh and close your skin.

 How can I prepare myself for the operation?

-If you smoke, stopping smoking now may reduce your risk of developing complications and will improve your long-term health.
+If you smoke, stopping now may reduce your risk of developing complications and will improve your long-term health.

 Try to maintain a healthy weight.
 You have a higher risk of developing complications if you are overweight.